esaintuny-lang/homelab-active-directory/README.md

 ---

-*Built as part of an ongoing IT home lab portfolio.
-See other projects for pfSense/VLAN segmentation, osTicket ticketing system, and Group Policy management.*
+*Built as part of an ongoing IT home lab portfolio.*